csaden/csaden.github.io/HackReactor/_posts/2015-07-28-Hashing-Passwords-and-Resolving-Promises.md

 module.exports = User;
 {% endhighlight %}

-To refactor the code that we originally wrote, I made three changes to the code.
+To re-factor the code that we originally wrote, I made three changes to the code.
 First, I created a `comparePassword` function.
 The function takes in the attemptedPassword from the login post request and a callback function.
 The attemptedPassword is passed into bcrypt's compare function as well as the user's stored password using a getter.
 The compare function in bcrypt returns either an error or a boolean for a match.
 To finish up the `comparePassword` function, I call the callback passing in the variables for the error and the boolean.

 **Note this next paragraph is probably confusing.
 Consider it a work in progress.**